A3: New Approaches to Tackle Antibiotic Resistance – 14466

 Urs Jenal, Marek Basler, Dirk Bumann, Christoph Dehio

-Please note that this lecture series replaces the lecture series on Antibiotic Drug Targets and Resistance.
+New title: Please note that this lecture series replaces the lecture series on Antibiotic Drug Targets and Resistance.

 This lecture series was redesigned in the scope of the recently established Swiss-wide research network on antibiotics called AntiResist.
 This research program is sponsored by the SNSF as one of its National Competence Centers in Research (NCCR) and brings together research groups from different disciplines including infectiologists/clinicians, molecular and computational biologists as well as tissue engineers.

 AntiResist strives for a better understanding of processes caused by bacterial pathogens in infected patients and attempts to simulate these conditions in tissue models.
 The ultimate goal is to find new antibiotics and develop alternative strategies to fight antibiotic-resistant bacteria by directly linking basic with clinical research.